LucaCanali/sparkMeasure/README.md

 ### FAQ:
   - Why measuring performance with workload metrics instrumentation rather than just using execution time measurements?
-    - Measuring elapsed time, treats your workload as "a black box" and most often does not allow you to understand the root causes of the performance regression.
+    - When measuring just the jobs' elapsed time, you treat your workload as "a black box" and most often this does not allow you to understand the root causes of performance regression.
-     With workload metrics you can (attempt to) go further in understanding  with root cause analysis, bottleneck identification, and resource usage measurement.
+      With workload metrics you can (attempt to) go further in understanding and perform root cause analysis, bottleneck identification, and resource usage measurement.

   - What are Apache Spark task metrics and what can I use them for?
      - Apache Spark measures several details of each task execution, including run time, CPU time,